Connected components in d-minimal structures: Multi-cell decomposition in

-We introduce technical definitions.
-A connected subset $C$ of $\mathbb R^n$ is a \textit{connected graph} on a definable subset $V$ of $\mathbb R^{n-1}$ if $C$ is the graph of a continuous function $f_C:V \to \mathbb R$.
+A subset $C$ of $\mathbb R^n$ is a \textit{connected graph} on a connected subset $V$ of $\mathbb R^{n-1}$ if $C$ is the graph of a continuous function $f_C:V \to \mathbb R$.
 Throughout, for every connected graph $C$, $f_C$ denotes the continuous function whose graph is $C$.
 For a connected graph $C$ on $V$, we put